Promissory Note Investing: What it is and Real-Life Examples

 While the options for investments in a self-directed retirement account are nearly endless, there is one asset class that some Equity Trust clients prefer because it can be passive and offers an added diversification to their overall investment strategy.

-Equity Trust’s webinar, The Powerful Potential of Paper: Note Investing with a Self-Directed IRA includes an introduction to promissory notes and some examples of how investors use them to grow their retirement accounts.
+Equity Trust’s webinar, The Powerful Potential of Paper: Note Investing with a Self-Directed IRA answers the question “How do promissory notes work?” and provides examples of how investors use them to grow their retirement accounts.

 Promissory note: defined